 Each day, more than 5000 new biomedical research articles are published.
-As future physicians and scientists, students will need to be able to identify and stay current on medical advancements.
+As a future physician and scientist, you will need to be able to identify and stay current on medical advancements.
 Medicine is interdisciplinary, and a successful scientific career means being able to make connections between diverse research fields.
-The goal of this journal club is to help students develop skills for locating, analyzing, and understanding scientific research articles.
-Students will learn how to locate primary journal articles using a variety of search engines such as PubMed and Ovid, and practice reading articles outside of their comfort zone without being intimidated by scientific jargon and formal writing styles.
+The goal of this journal club is help students develop skills for locating, analyzing, and understanding scientific research articles.
+Students will learn how to locate primary journal articles using a variety of search engines such as PubMed and Ovid, and practice reading articles outside of their comfort zone without being intimidated by scientific jargin and formal writing styles.
 Students will be expected to discuss current research articles and develop effective scientific writing skills by analyzing the main sections of a scientific manuscript (Abstract, Background, Methods, Results, Discussion, Conclusion, Implications).
-Same as U29 Bio 458
+Same as U29 Bio 458 Credit 2 units.